 Unfortunately, things aren’t so rosy when it comes to performance.
 I wasn’t mad-keen on the M55’s click action, and those Omron switches are a little more resistant than I’m happy with (a colleague called them “spongey”).
 The scroll wheel was hard to reach with my fingertip grip, too.

 Still, it’s not all bad.
-The M55 boasts a fantastically smooth glide, and I appreciated the chance to program each individual DPI profile.
-What’s more, it doesn’t cost much.
+The M55 boasts a fantastically smooth glide, and it doesn’t cost much.
 This isn’t the fastest mouse on the market by any means, but you can’t really complain at that price.

 Overall - should you buy it?

-Corsair’s latest mouse isn’t going to blow your socks off by any means, but it’ll serve you well even so.
+Sure, Corsair’s ambidextrous mouse isn’t going to blow your socks off by any means.
+But it’ll serve you well even so.